Arnhem: Sport

 The National Sports Centre Papendal is the national sports development centre of the Netherlands, located in Arnhem.
 The first event held at Papendal was the 1980 Summer Paralympics, from 21 June to 5 July.
 However the site was formally adopted and developed from 1993, after the merger of the Dutch National Olympic Committee (NOC) and the Nederlandse Sport Federatie (NSF).

 NOC*NSF have 90 affiliated national sports organizations, representing about 2700 individual sports clubs.
 Papendal is also the training location of football club Vitesse Arnhem, and the club's youth development system.
 Supporting facilities include a conference centre and hotel.

 In preparation for the 2012 Summer Olympics, in 2011 the facility built a replica of the proposed BMX racing track at the London Velopark venue.
 The track will host the second event on the 2011 UCI BMX World Championships, on 27 and 28 May 2011.

 Since January 2013 Sports Centre Papendal officially split from NOC * NSF and thus as organization demerges.
 This split offers Sports Centre Papendal many commercial benefits.
 There are facilities for various sports, including athletics, cycling and more.

 Sport in the city is principally focussed on its association football club Vitesse Arnhem and its stadium the GelreDome built for the UEFA Euro 2000.
 The club has enjoyed some success in the Eredivisie and has featured in the UEFA Cup competition.
 Their best result in the Eredivisie was third place in 1997–98.
 The club won the KNVB Cup in 2016–17.

 Introdans is a dance company based in the city of Arnhem.
 In 2009 the Ministry of Education, Culture and Science designated Introdans part of the basic national infrastructure.
 In 2016 was the Giro d'Italia in Arnhem.

 Transport

+Due to its central location in Eastern Netherlands, Arnhem is a hub for water, road, and rail traffic.

+Arnhem is bikeable.
+The RijnWaalpad is a 17 km long bicycle highway and connects Arnhem with Nijmegen.
+It is the region's first fast-paced cycling route.
+In 2018 the second fast bike route was opened and Arnhem connects with Wageningen.

 Arnhem has had a main central railway station since 1845 – Arnhem Centraal railway station, which is serviced by several intercity lines and the Intercity-Express to Düsseldorf and further on to Frankfurt.

 Until 2016, there were also NS International trains to other destinations abroad, with some coaches going as far as Moscow.

 The intercity lines provide direct connections to Utrecht, Nijmegen and Zutphen.
 It is also the terminus for several local railway services.
 Arnhem has three other stations, namely Arnhem Velperpoort (since 1953), Arnhem Presikhaaf (since 1969) and Arnhem Zuid (since 2005).

-KLM operates a bus from the train station to Schiphol Airport for its customers.
+KLM operates a bus from the train station to Schiphol Airport for its customers until April 2025.

 Arnhem is unique in the Netherlands with its trolleybus system.